 The journey to sustainability mastery begins with building a strong foundation, driven by a clear and actionable enterprise-wide vision.
 For insurers, it is important to move both investment and underwriting portfolios away from declining asset classes such as oil and gas.
-To remain proactive and keep ahead of government mandates, insurers who intend to stay market leaders should also start developing frameworks for effectively reporting internal emissions, understanding the roles of internal and external risks, and carrying out financial reporting that may be decreased travel and supplier assessments
+To remain proactive and keep ahead of government mandates, insurers who intend to stay market leaders should also start developing frameworks for effectively reporting internal emissions, understanding the roles of internal and external risks, and carrying out financial reporting that may be directly impacted by climate issues.
+A sound climate strategy and vision can also drive the development of new and innovative insurance products, targeting new customers.
+P&C insurers are truly in a position to drive the sustainability agenda